annie-kayal/project-4/README.md

 ```
 For the rest of the endpoints in the fitness app, we specified permissions as using Django REST frameworks `isAuthenticated`.
 This would mean they would need to be logged in as a user to even have read-only access.

 - The BookedClass endpoint was the only endpoint created where authenticated users could POST and DELETE.
-This endpoint is what is used in the frontend for users to book their fitness classes, the POST request, or to DELETE a singular class if they could no longer attend.
+This endpoint is used in the front-end for users to book their fitness classes using a POST request, or to DELETE a singular class if they could no longer attend.

 ```js
 class BookedClassesView(APIView):